-We have set up a strategical recruitment and human resources management process.
-Humanresources management at Pebspennar goes beyond the set boundaries of compensationperformance reviews and development.
-It aims to establish a more open flexible and caringmanagement style so that staff will be motivated developed and managed in a way that theycan give of their best.
-We look at the employees entire lifecycle to ensure timelyinterventions that help build a long-lasting and fruitful career.
-Employee value shouldappreciate with time.
-We also invest in employee training.
-The Company added 105 employeesthis year taking the total strength to 509 at the end of the financial year.
+We have set up a strategic recruitment and human resources management process.
+Humanresources management at PEBS Pennar goes beyond the set boundaries of compensationperformance reviews and development.
+It aims to establish a more open flexible and caringmanagement style so that staff will be motivated developed and managed in a way that theycan give their best to support departments' missions.
+We look at the employee's entirelifecycle to ensure timely interventions that help build a long-lasting and fruitfulcareer.
+Employee value should appreciate with time.
+We invest in our employee trainingstrategically to reap the reward that pays off now and for years to come.
+The Companyadded 79 employees this year taking the total strength to 588 at the end of the financialyear.

-The Sitting fees of H8500/- has been paid to Mr. Kamalakar Rao Bandari Independent Director
+Sitting fees of ` 0.52 Lakhs have been paid to Mr. Kamalakar Rao Bandari Independent Director.

 4. Corporate Governance and Corporate Social Responsibility

 Corporate governance is about maximising shareholder value legally ethically andsustainably.
-At Pebspennar the goal of corporate governance is to ensure fairness forevery stakeholder.
+At PEBS Pennar the goal of corporate governance is to ensure fairness forevery stakeholder.
 We believe sound corporate governance is critical to enhance and retaininvestor trust.
 We always seek to ensure that our performance is driven by integrity.
 OurBoard exercises its fiduciary responsibilities in the widest sense of the term.
-Ourdisclosures seek to attain best practices in corporate governance.
+Ourdisclosures seek to attain the best practices in corporate governance.
 We also endeavor toenhance long-term shareholder value and respect minority rights in all our businessdecisions.
-Corporate governance report for financial year end 2016 forms part of thisAnnual Report

-The Board met eight (8) times during the financial year the details of which are givenin the corporate governance report.
+The Board met five (5) times during the financial year the details of which are givenin the Corporate Governance Report.
 The maximum interval between any two meetings did notexceed 120 days as prescribed in the Companies Act 2013.

 Woman Director on the Board

-Dr. Sita Vanka is the women director on the Board of the Company
+Dr. Sita Vanka is the woman director on the Board of the Company.

 Board dynamics and relationships